whimtrip/jwht-scrapper/README.md

 #### Exception Logger

-You can submit your own `ExceptionLogger` implementation here. this provides a way to use a custom processing for exception handling.
-For our own implementation, we used to saved the exceptions in the database, trigger an alarm so that the uncaught exception can be corrected as soon as possible, and finally log the stacktrace.
+You can submit your own `ExceptionLogger` implementation here.
+This will provide a way to use a custom processing for exception handling.
+For our own implementation, we save the exceptions in the database, trigger an alarm so that the uncaught exception can be corrected as soon as possible, and finally log the stacktrace.
 This is just an example of what you can do with such exception logger service.